-In the event of emergencies, due to extreme weather conditions, including hurricanes, snowstorms, rainstorms, heat, fires, floods, etc., Hanwell Place (5 Nature Park Drive) will be accessible as a warming shelter and cooling centre.
-There will be access to showers, drinking water, and WIFI to charge cell phones, laptops, etc.
+In the event of emergencies, due to extreme weather conditions, including hurricanes, snowstorms, rainstorms, heat, fires, floods, etc., Hanwell Place (5 Nature Park Drive) will be accessible as a warming centre and/or cooling centre.
+There will be access to showers, drinking water, and WIFI, and ability to charge cell phones, laptops, etc.

-Station #1 (22 Mazerolle Settlement Road) will be accessible for potable water for flushing.
+Station #1 (22 Mazerolle Settlement Road) will be accessible for non-potable water for flushing.